An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Introduction

 Compared to solving deterministic shape optimization problems, robust shape optimization problems pose more complex challenges due to the difficulty of discretizing both physical and stochastic domains.
-Up to now, a great deal of effort has been devoted to the development of efficient methods for solving PDEs with uncertain inputs, based on projection methods (e.g., polynomial chaos \cite{DXiu_GEKarniadakis_2002}, and stochastic Galerkin (SG) \cite{IBabuska_RTempone_GEZouraris_2004a}), and sampling methods (e.g., Monte Carlo \cite{GSFishman_1996}, stochastic collocation \cite{IBabuska_FNobile_RTempone_2007a}).
-In the projection approaches, one approximates the PDE solution by projecting it onto a given basis that is cheap to compute, whereas the sample-based approaches generate a finite set of realizations of the PDE solution that are then used to compute statistics or are interpolated to build an approximation of the full solution.
-In the realm of the robust structural shape and topology optimization, we refer to \cite{BLazarov_MSchevenels_OSigmund_2012a} for the stochastic collocation method, \cite{MTootkaboni_AAsadpoure_JKGuest_2012} for the stochastic Galerkin approach, \cite{GAllaire_CDapogny_2015} for the perturbation methods, and \cite{SDe_JHampton_KMaute_ADoostan_2020} for the Monte Carlo technique.
-There are other studies on the robust shape optimization problem, such as \cite{SConti_HHeld_MPach_MRumf_RSchultz_2009} that uses a two-stage stochastic programming algorithm, \cite{JMFrutos_DHPerez_MKessler_FPeriago_2016} that utilizes an approach based on a dimension-adaptive sparse grid, and \cite{CAudouze_AKlein_AButscher_NMorris_PNair_MYano_2023} that is based on a non-intrusive approach based on the anchored ANOVA Petrov-Galerkin projection scheme.
-Although the polynomial chaos or SC methods, generally, exhibit better convergence behaviour for low dimensional uncertainties, a larger number of stochastic dimensions due to the low regularity of random fields may cause a prohibitively large algebraic system, called as the curse of dimensionality.
+Up to now, a great deal of effort has been devoted to the development of efficient methods for solving PDEs with uncertain inputs, based on projection methods (e.g., polynomial chaos \cite{DXiu_GEKarniadakis_2002} and stochastic Galerkin (SG) \cite{IBabuska_RTempone_GEZouraris_2004a}), and sampling methods (e.g., Monte Carlo \cite{GSFishman_1996}, stochastic collocation (SC) \cite{IBabuska_FNobile_RTempone_2007a}).
+In the projection approaches, one approximates the PDE solution by projecting it onto a basis that is inexpensive to compute, whereas sample-based approaches generate a finite set of realizations of the PDE solution that are then used to compute statistics or interpolated to build an approximation of the full solution.
+In the realm of robust structural shape and topology optimization, we refer to \cite{BLazarov_MSchevenels_OSigmund_2012a} for the stochastic collocation method, \cite{MTootkaboni_AAsadpoure_JKGuest_2012} for the stochastic Galerkin approach, \cite{GAllaire_CDapogny_2015} for the perturbation methods, and \cite{SDe_JHampton_KMaute_ADoostan_2020} for the Monte Carlo technique.
+Other studies on robust shape optimization include \cite{SConti_HHeld_MPach_MRumf_RSchultz_2009}, which uses a two-stage stochastic programming algorithm; \cite{JMFrutos_DHPerez_MKessler_FPeriago_2016}, which utilizes an approach based on a dimension-adaptive sparse grid, and \cite{CAudouze_AKlein_AButscher_NMorris_PNair_MYano_2023}, which is based on a non-intrusive anchored ANOVA Petrov-Galerkin projection scheme.
+Although the polynomial chaos or SC methods, generally, exhibit better convergence behavior for low-dimensional uncertainties, a larger number of stochastic dimensions due to the low regularity of random fields may cause a prohibitively large algebraic system, known as the curse of dimensionality.
 Therefore, we concentrate on Monte Carlo sampling methods (more generally, sample average approximation), which allow us to effectively represent the stochastic problem as a finite summation, even when dealing with a large number of uncertainties.